BESS Workgroup

 the Ethernet Segment.
 All the PEs in an Ethernet Segment should

-be consistent in their configuration of the DP capability, capability;
+be consistent in their configuration of the DP capability, "Don't Preempt"

-however, this document does not enforce the consistency across
+Capability; however, this document does not enforce the

 2. We assume Assuming we want to avoid 'preemption' in all the PEs in the